-But like most women I know, our bad thoughts often outweigh (no pun intended) the things we like about the way we look.
+Most women over 40 that I know, have bad thoughts that outweigh (no pun intended) the things we like about the way we look.
 Women – and men, too, are undoubtedly their own worst critics when it comes to physical appearance.

-So when I heard that Wednesday, Oct.
-19 was “Love Your Body Day,” I was intrigued, and visited the website of the National Organization for Women (NOW) Foundation, the organization that spearhead the day.
+So when I heard that there was “Love Your Body Day,” I was intrigued, and visited the website of the National Organization for Women (NOW) Foundation, the organization that spearhead the day.

 According to the NOW website, Love Your Body Day is aimed at challenging the message sent by the media and by the beauty industry that a woman’s value is best measured by her willingness and ability to embody current beauty standards.
 In other words, it sounds like they’re telling us to ignore the supermodels’ airbrushed photos and just love your body!